KraXen72/crankshaft/README.md

 - `F12`: devtools (alternative hotkey)

 ## matchmaker
-- a customisable matchmaker (with GUI settings!) that you can use alongside/instead of the regular `F6`
+a customisable matchmaker (with GUI settings!) that you can use alongside/instead of the regular `F6`
-- the code is heavily based on matchmaker userscript by wa / @paintingofblue

 ![matchmaker](./assets/matchmaker_screenshot.png)

 ## building from source